City of Brampton Logo

 Purpose

 The City is initiating a watercourse restoration project in the neighbourhood of Evergreen Estates, Meadowview Subdivision, and Buldo Estates.
-The restoration project will remove sediment that has been captured in the watercourse since it was originally constructed in the early 1980s.
+The restoration project will remove sediment that has accumulated in the watercourse since its original construction in the early 1980s.

 Background

 The watercourses in the project area are part of the Salt Creek tributary within the West Humber Watershed.
-The watercourses start from Goreway Drive and travel through the residential neighbourhood to McVean Drive.
+The watercourses begin from Goreway Drive and flow through the residential neighbourhoods to McVean Drive.
 The watercourses were built in stages between 1983 and 1993 to manage stormwater runoff from over 184 residential properties.

 Project Overview

-To prepare for this project, the City is conducting an Environmental Impact Study to assess the ecological system in the project area and provide guidance on how to mitigate ecological impacts during the future restoration project.
-This spring and summer, consulting staff will conduct wildlife and vegetation assessments by observing the project area during the day.
-A total of 3 night time surveys are also being planned from 30 minutes past sunset to midnight in order to document the presence/absence of any breeding amphibians.
-All field work will be conducted within the City’s easements along the watercourse.
+The City completed an Environmental Impact Study (EIS) in 2023 to assess the ecological system in the project area and provide guidance on mitigating ecological impacts during the future restoration project.
+Consulting staff conducted daytime wildlife and vegetation assessments and three nighttime surveys, from 30 minutes past sunset to midnight, to document the presence or absence of breeding amphibians.
+All field work was conducted within the City’s easements along the watercourse.

 Project Timeline